treasurenetprotocol/docs/docs/staking/operation-guide/staking-use-website.md

 # Staking

-This is an operation that can only help you become a delegator quickly, but you need to make sure whether you have UNIT and TAT tokens on the Treasurenet mainnet.
+This is an operation that can only help you become a delegator quickly, but you need to make sure whether you have `$UNIT` and `$REP` tokens on the Treasurenet mainnet.

 ### Access the dashboard